pytoolz/toolz/doc/source/curry.rst

 ------------------

 Often when composing smaller functions to form big ones we need partial evaluation.
-We do this in the wordcounting example:
+We do this in the word counting example:

 .. code::